Synchromysticism

 Bri also starts off describing her tour of the law courts building on her first day at work as a judge's assistant in that building by going down into the holding cells in the basement and then up to the office she worked in on the 13th floor.

-Roma Street Parkland from on high in that building and contemplating the crimes that have taken place in and around that parkland.
+Bri also frequently mentions looking out down over the Roma Street Parkland from on high in that building and contemplating the crimes that have taken place in and around that parkland.

 Which brings my mind back to the movie 'Parasite' and how the PARK family literally live the high life while the KIM family struggle down below.

-Of course every single living organism is a parasite to some degree ... that's life for you.
+Of course, every single living organism is a parasite to some degree ... that's life for you.

 But some people do seem like parasites when it comes to turning a blind eye to justice just to suck the living cash out of you or somebody else.